DNACENSolutions/dnac_ansible_workflows/workflows/sda_hostonboarding/README.md

     Validation success! 👍
 ```

-## Running playbook create and update port assigmnet and port channel
+### 2. Running playbook create and update port assignment and port channel.

 - Command to run: